6 things to know before owning a car in the Netherlands in 2026

 Being a car owner, there are a few things to know about owning a car in the Netherlands.
 It may seem like a momentous task and a lot to get your head around, but owning a car in the Netherlands doesn’t need to be stressful (shocking, we know).

-Anyway, without further ado, here are seven things to know before you buy yourself a new car in the Netherlands.
+Anyway, without further ado, here are six things to know before you buy yourself a new car in the Netherlands.

 1. Parking in cities is expensive

-It’s good to keep in mind if you are looking for a new place to live or working out commuting costs.
-It’s common to need a parking permit too, and that will drive up monthly costs on a tight budget.
-If you’re renting a house in the Netherlands, ask about this.
+It’s worth keeping these costs in mind if you’re looking for a new place to live or working out commuting expenses.
+Parking permits are often essential, and they’ll drive up monthly costs on a tight budget.
+If you’re renting a house in the Netherlands, definitely ask about this.

 2. The car must have an up-to-date APK